 online verfügbar vsl.
 05/2019

-Micro-imaging of brain cancer radiotherapy using contrast computed tomography.
+Micro-imaging of brain cancer radiotherapy using phase-contrast computed tomography.

 Zusatzinfos bearbeiten [➜Einloggen]

 Publikationstyp Artikel: Journalartikel

 Schlagwörter Polycyclic Aromatic-hydrocarbons; Lung Epithelial-cells; Yangtze-river Delta; 6 European Cities; Ambient Air; Oxidative Stress; Mouse Lung; A549 Cells; Cytotoxic Responses; Seasonal-variation

 Zeitschrift International Journal of Radiation Oncology, Biology, Physics

 Verlagsort Po Box 211, 1000 Ae Amsterdam, Netherlands